commerceblock/ocean-api-reference/README.md

 ## createrawissuance

-The `createrawissuance` RPC creates a raw unsigned issuance transaction with specified outputs and spending from a specified input containing an amount of policy asset.
+The `createrawissuance` RPC creates an unblinded raw unsigned issuance transaction with specified outputs and spending from a specified input containing an amount of policy asset.

 *Parameter #1---the Base58check address for the issued asset*